z0ok/simple_cert_auth_with_nginx/README.md

 Done!
 Restart Nginx and visit https to check if dat works!

 UPD: Fun fact: if you set same Organization name for CA and Client certs, Nginx will give you 400 error.
+UPD2: Another fun fact: apple devices are soooo modern and secure and dont work with default certs.
+Use LibreSSL to create certs if you love fruits.